About the Program

 If you have questions regarding your application to the Ph.D. program in geography, please email Bobby Ewing, Graduate Student Affairs Officer, at firstname.lastname@example.org.

 Doctoral Degree Requirements

-All students are expected to give an exit talk the semester they are filing their dissertation.
+- All students are expected to give an exit talk during the semester in which they file their dissertation.

 Faculty and Instructors

-Jeffrey Q. Chambers, Associate Professor.
+Jeffrey Q. Chambers, Professor.
 Forests, climate change, trees, tropical forests, remote sensing, Drought.